 A bridging loan is one of the mainstream options used by many homebuyers to help them make a house purchase.
 But aside from that, you can also consider taking up a home equity line of credit (HELOC).
-These two are short-term financing to facilitate buying a property.

 Bridge loans and home equity lines of credit (HELOCs) are similar in that they are both short-term financing that uses your property’s equity for approval.
 Additionally, both are used by homebuyers in the real estate market to purchase their new property.

-Borrowers may have several years, averaging about 10 years
+Long-term, averaging about 10 years

-Interest rates are charged on the full principal loan amount
+Charged on the full loan amount

 What Is a Bridge Loan?

 A bridge loan is a short-term, high-interest financial product that homebuyers can use to cover the cost of a home purchase.
-For instance, if you’re looking to buy a new property before selling your existing home, you can use the loan amount to pay for the home down payment.
+For instance, if you’re looking to buy a new property before selling your existing home, you can use the loan amount to pay for the home’s down payment.

-When To Use Bridge Loans?
+When To Use Bridge Loans